 Arianee’s open-sourced protocol is developed and implemented by in-house engineers and run on several public Ethereum-based side chains such as POA and Polygon.

-This is how Richemont-owned IWC is using Arianee NFTs or digital product passports.
+This is also how Richemont-owned IWC and Vacheron Constantin are using Arianee NFTs or digital product passports.
 Each token logs the entire lifespan of the watch from the point of sale and after sales to changes of ownership.
 Because the digital identity is attached to the watch itself, no personal data is stored on the Arianee platform.
 As such, it creates a direct trail that links back to the brand without any intermediary.
-Holders of these tokens can claim membership of ‘Diamond Hand Club’, an exclusive digital client platform where owners can trace and authenticate their IWC timepieces.
+Holders of IWC tokens can claim membership of ‘Diamond Hand Club’, an exclusive digital client platform where owners can trace and authenticate their IWC timepieces.
 Members can also discover worlds of exclusive experiences via the platform, with content developed speciﬁcally for them.
 These include both physical events and services as well as virtual and immerse events in IWC’s 3D space in the metaverse.

 Brands can then build enriched NFTs on the Arianee protocol using its enterprise SaaS (software as a service).
 Some of the many benefits of enriched NFTs include making them easier to claim, enabling timestamping, allowing messaging between brand and users, and creating a token gated-experience.
 “This is Arianee’s added value: this token might tell you something about the product,” says Hurstel.
 “But Arianee is mainly a service platform, more than a reassurance and information platform.
 We help brands to take advantage of our enterprise SaaS blockchain solution with API and web services designed for large corporations.”